daviddalpiaz/appliedstats/logistic.md

 Note that for $x \in (-\infty, \infty))$, this function outputs values between 0 and 1.

 Students often ask, where is the error term?
-The answer is that its something that is specific to the normal model.
+The answer is that it's something that is specific to the normal model.
 First notice that the model with the error term,

 $$
 Y = \beta_0 + \beta_1x_1 + \ldots + \beta_qx_q + \epsilon, \ \ \epsilon \sim N(0, \sigma^2)